AGENCE-EMPLOI-JEUNES/humhub/ERP_SSO_INTEGRATION.md

    - Opens in new tab with `target="_blank"`
    - Automatically visible to all logged-in users when `erpBaseUrl` is configured

+7. **`protected/humhub/modules/user/controllers/AuthController.php`** (Logout Redirect)
+   - Modified `actionLogout()` to redirect to ERP after logout
+   - When `erpBaseUrl` is configured, users are redirected to ERP instead of HumHub home
+   - Provides seamless integration - users return to ERP after logging out

 ## Security Features

 ### Implemented Security Measures